Glossary

 F

-Fingerprinting (Wi-Fi/BLE) An indoor positioning technique that matches observed signal patterns against a database of known locations.
-RoboX data supports building and using such fingerprint databases.
+Fingerprinting (Wi-Fi/BLE) - An indoor positioning technique that matches observed signal patterns against a database of known locations.

 G